corda/corda-docs-portal/content/en/platform/corda/4.13/community/cordapp-advanced-concepts.md

 then the Corda consensus rules mean that any transaction attaching an implementation of the class that is _not_ signed by MegaCorp will not be considered valid.

-### Verify attachment constraints.
-Introduce constraints propagation.
+### Verifying attachment constraints and introducing constraints propagation

 The previous discussion explained the construction of a transaction that consumes one or more states.
 Now let’s consider this from the perspective of somebody verifying a transaction they are presented with.